Vienna Volksoper, exterior view

 The premiere of Johann Strauss’ operetta Eine Nacht in Venedig (A Night in Venice) will take place exactly 200 years to the day since the composer’s birth (Saturday, October 25, 2025).
 Happy Birthday!

-On November 29, 2025, the world premiere of Aschenbrödel (Cinderella), a new family operetta with music based on Strauss’ ballet segment of the same name, will take place.
+Cinderella’s Dream, a new family operetta with music based on an excerpt from the Strauss’ ballet of the same name, will premiere on November 29, 2025.

 Strauss locations in Vienna